How to Append Nodes on Expanding Parent Node in JavaScript TreeView?

 Conclusion

-I hope you enjoyed learning how to append nodes on expanding parent node in JavaScript TreeView.
+We hope you enjoyed learning how to append nodes while expanding a parent node in JavaScript TreeView.